JustinScottJenecke/portfolio/README.md

   # 03/06/21 - Added responsive style changes - 7th Commit

-    - added tabbed content funtionality to story section on a wide viewport as I felt there was a bit too much text on display at the same time
+    - added tabbed content functionality to story section on a wide viewport as I felt there was a bit too much text on display at the same time

     - added more responsive styling to the profile photo since I felt it was still a bit too large when viewing the site on mobile devices

+    - added documentation to briefly elaborate on purpose of this project, what I have learn, color scheme, wireframe, and copy of this readme log